pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

 Each of these speakers, a leader in their field, gets time to talk about his subject.

 * Graham Dumpleton (WSGI 2 ideas)

+    * PEP 333 was created back in 2003
+    * PEP 3333 was created back in 2010
+    * Wanted something better:

+        * Make it simpler
+        * standardized high level request/response objects
+        * Async support (not possible because so different)

 * Benoît Chesneau (gunicorn)
 * Ben Bangert (Pylons Project)
 * Robert Brewer (CherryPy)